martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 * Use gtar(1) instead or tar(1) (adapt TAR_NAME variable).

 On Alpine Linux, you will need the 'fts-dev' package to build fpart(1).

+Various :

+* Calls to 'sleep' use sub-second values, which may not be supported everywhere.
+* fpsync traps FreeBSD's SIGINFO (29) which may be another signal on your preferred OS.